sayan1886/PlaceBid/README.md

+# PlaceBid : Online Auction Platform

+## Intent—
-Intent— An online auction platform based on blockchain would be great improvement over current auction systems.
+An online auction platform based on blockchain would be great improvement over current auction systems.

 All the online auction platforms that currently exist are based on one centralized operation.
 They rely on proprietary and closed software.
 As a result of this centralization, these platforms share the same limitations. i.e. Lack of transparency, Closed and Limited.

 With the help of blockchain structure auction data and bids will be impossible to falsify.
 The platform will be transparent, reliable and scalable.
 With the help of this market anyone can place any item to auction and bidder can bid and buy items without any fraud.

+## Blockchain—
-Blockchain— The world of Auction is a very tedious thing to manage, no matter how well you prepare the system to work.
+The world of Auction is a very tedious thing to manage, no matter how well you prepare the system to work.
 There are many analysis which Auction is accounted for, fails to achieve its goal.
 Situation such as time sensitivity, entry barriers for the ones who bid, no certainty that the amount you bid is accepted, increase in the amount of bid leads to the idea of needing more secure transactions for which we implemented the concept of blockchain where every transactions is noted down.
 The result of the auction wants certainty of their bids, not anonymous result.

 There&#39;s where we tried to introduce Blockchain to make transactions more transparent.
 Every transaction is trustworthy and made available to the bidders as soon as they bid, to know if their bid is accepted or rejected for the product.
 The transactions mainly looks after the amount and the time of the bidders, where you cannot break the block, if tried most of the connecting block would also be destroyed.
 This makes the transaction secure and hence its use in Auction.

+## Objectives—
-Objectives— The core objectives of this system are outlined below:
+The core objectives of this system are outlined below:

 1. Owner of an item announces that an item is up for sale, sets the base price and starts the timer.
 2. Each bidder has a fixed amount disposable for auction in his/her wallet.
 Bidder can&#39;t bid more than the wallet contents.